Vacciee/Vacciee/README.md

 - I am interested in learning to code with Java, C++ and using other game engines like Unreal Engine etc.
 - How to reach me 📫 tommi.alaoja@outlook.com

- Genres and fields i'm interested in working on
-- Hack & Slash [2D & 3D] and adventure.
-- AI programming

 Current projects:
 A school sidescroller platform adventure game project.
 [Nohing to show yet]